Staffordshire and Stoke on Trent Partnership NHS Trust

-The Community Hospital is used either after a patient has been discharged from the University Hospital of North Staffordshire or to prevent them needing to go there in the first place.
+The Community Hospital was used either after a patient had been discharged from the University Hospital of North Staffordshire or to prevent them needing to go there in the first place.

 It was runner up at the Patient Experience Network Awards in the Friends and Family Test category in 2017.

 It merged with the South Staffordshire and Shropshire Healthcare NHS Foundation Trust in 2018 forming a new organisation called Midlands Partnership NHS Foundation Trust.